 The objective of PCFC facility is to provide an additional source of finance at internationally competitive rates to Indian exporters.
-Normally this is facility is applicable to Cash Exports.
-Cash exports are those where "payment for goods is received prior to the export".
+Normally this is facility is applicable to Cash Exports where the "payment for goods is received prior to the export".

-An exporter can avail PCFC in any one of the following ways:
+An exporter can avail PCFC in any of the following ways:

-- 1. Avail pre-shipment credit in Rupees and convert the same in Foreign currency at the discretion of financing bank. - 2.
+- Avail pre-shipment credit in Rupees and convert the same in Foreign currency at the discretion of financing bank. - 2.
 Avail pre-shipment credit in Foreign currency and discount/rediscount export bills in Foreign currency under Export Bill Rediscounting Scheme (EBR). - 3.
 Avail Pre-shipment credit in Rupees and post-shipment credit either in Rupees or in foreign currency by discounting/re-discounting export bills under EBR.